repopusher/Covid-Contact-App/README.md

 # Covid-Contact-App
 An application that allows the user to add contacts, record close contacts between those contacts and find close contacts.
+This project reads from files and parses that data into an array.
+I will remake this project with data persisting in a database at a later date.

 Code architecture follows MCV paradigm and implements the serializable interface.